-This section is perfect for kids and adults alike, for here, you can get your hands on the specimens and learn how to use the scientific research tools.
+This section is perfect for kids and adults; here, you can get your hands on the specimens and learn how to use scientific research tools.

-Explore the world cultures through music and live inside dinosaur’s nest.
+Explore the World’s cultures through music and live inside a dinosaur’s nest.

 The Playlab lets your child learn while they play around.